mpv-player/mpv/DOCS/interface-changes.rst

       the future.
 (This kind of waiting was always a feature to prevent that playback is started while scripts are only half-loaded.)
     - deprecate --ovoffset, --oaoffset, --ovfirst, --oafirst
+    - remove --video-stereo-mode.
+This option was broken out of laziness, and nobody wants to fix it.
+Automatic 3D down-conversion to 2D is also broken, although you can just insert the stereo3d filter manually.
+The obscurity of 3D content doesn't justify such an option anyway.
  --- mpv 0.28.0 ---
     - rename --hwdec=mediacodec option to mediacodec-copy, to reflect conventions followed by other hardware video decoding APIs